otammato/intrasonics_transmogrifier_assignment/README.md

 Write a script in the language of your choosing, which will be used to achieve the above.

 ## Description of the created script's logic:
+The solution involves:
+1. The main script
+- to regularly monitor and log processes and content of the Transmogrified/ folder to .txt files and place them at the same Transmogrified/ folder
+2. The script to launch a cron tasks:
+- at regular intervals launch the main script
+- at regular intervals create .tar archives and place them to Archives/ folder
+- at regular intervals backup the .tar archives to a "master" server managed by a DevOps

 ## Assumptions:
 1. Any one of the tools being used can provide the necessary functionality.
 I am demonstrating different variations and combinations of them for demo purposes.